Forgiveness and Forgiving are Absolutely Required

 After divorcing, my children who were 18 years and older, they continued to live with me in the home where my ex-wife moved into an apartment.
 I had five long term fun and rewarding relationships where the fifth relationship lead to my current awesome and wonderful marriage.
 My second wife is extraordinary in so many ways along with being exceptionally beautiful and highly intelligent with two different Masters Degrees in business (MBA) and Engineering.
 (Note: to help in forgiveness, I used the techniques listed in this topic "Releasing the Past".
 Note that my ex-wife never once wanted to divorce me, but the laws in the place I live do not force two people to stay married if one files to divorce.)

 My children have grown up to be wonderful God fearing and worshipping individuals, who I love dearly.
-My ex-wife has had many, many horrible and tragic experiences that I believe are derived from her choices and consequences.
-Additionally, to this day, she fervently wants me back.
-While I have completely forgiven my ex-wife, I avoid all contact with her because I don't want to have to deal with her flirtation or become angry with her because of her flirting.
-My ex-wife is so different from what she was when I first met her, where when we met she was a good natured and compassionate woman and she is not anymore who has lost so much in every area of her life.
+My ex-wife has had many, many horrible and tragic experiences, including two suicide-watch incarcerations, that I believe are derived from her choices and consequences.
+Additionally, to this day, she fervently wants me back after thirteen years according to my children.
+While I have completely forgiven my ex-wife, I avoid all contact with her because I don't want to have to deal with her possible flirtation, bizarre comments, and for ex-wife to not try to infiltrate my re-marriage to an awesome woman who I love dearly.

 Having divulged this information that could have gone into much more sordid details, I absolutely believe that the adulterous man who did so much evil will eventually try to contact me before his death to try to receive forgiveness.
 I believe God has exposed me to Simon Wiesenthal's life, along with the two examples of God arranged examples listed , as experience to prepare me, where this is what I will say to the adulterous man in a very soft and carrying voice: